fedora-python/python-rpm-porting/modules.rst

 Porting Python modules
 ======================

 This section is for Python **packages that do not have any executables**.
-Usually normal Python modules that are being imported by third-party projects.
+Usually, these are normal Python modules that are being imported by third-party projects.

 If this is not the case for your software, look into :ref:`other sections <chosing-type-section>`.